PastranaDigital/javascript-udemy-course/Why Architecture.md

 3. MODEL - data flows to WEB and back
 4. CONTROLLER then VIEW - data is updated
 5. USER - data is presented

+# Publisher - Subscriber Pattern

+-   Events should be handled in the CONTROLLER (otherwise we would have application logic in the view)
+-   Events should be listened for in the VIEW (otherwise we would need DOM elements in the controller)
+-   Publisher = code that knows when to react
+-   Subscriber = code that wants to react